What Is Cyberbullying?

 Kids have almost constant access to their devices, so cyberbullying is hard to escape.
 Kids and teens can feel like they never get a break and feel the effects very strongly.

+Kids who are cyberbullied can struggle to concentrate in school, which can affect how well they do there.
 Cyberbullying that is severe, long-lasting, or happens a lot can cause anxiety, depression, and other stress-related disorders in victims and bullies.
 In rare cases, some kids have attempted or died from suicide.